wdecoster/ECHO-pipeline/README.md

 ## RUNNING THE PIPELINE

-### HPC or local environments

-Run the workflow from the root directory of the repository:
+Run the workflow from the root directory of the repository (both in HPC or local environments):

 ```bash
 snakemake --snakefile workflow/Snakefile --profile profiles/HPC_profile